nateGeorge/canna-recommend/README.md

 # Spinning up AWS, etc
 You might have to run `sudo service mongod start` after starting the instance.
 Check to make sure mongo is working with `service mongo status`.

-You will have to redirect the port to port 80 (standard for browsers): `sudo iptables -t nat -A PREROUTING -p tcp --dport 80 -j REDIRECT --to-ports 8000` (https://gist.github.com/kentbrew/776580), may also need to do `sudo iptables -t nat -D PREROUTING 1`
+You will have to redirect the port to port 80 (standard for browsers): `sudo iptables -t nat -A PREROUTING -p tcp --dport 80 -j REDIRECT --to-ports 10001` (https://gist.github.com/kentbrew/776580), may also need to do `sudo iptables -t nat -D PREROUTING 1`
+`sudo iptables -t nat -A OUTPUT -o lo -p tcp --dport 80 -j REDIRECT --to-port 10001` I think put those things in here:?
+`sudo nano /etc/rc.local`

 I got a domain name on namecheap for less than $10 for a year.
 Then, I followed [this tutorial](http://techgenix.com/namecheap-aws-ec2-linux/) to get the address forwarding to the AWS instance.